 - Business interruption insurance, which can provide income when events prevent you from conducting business

-- Vehicle coverage for vehicles the business may own or for when employees use personal automobiles for business purposes
+- Vehicle coverage for vehicles that the business may own, or for when employees use personal automobiles for business purposes

 Other insurance coverage that may be applicable to a smaller subset of business owners include:

 Professional liability insurance